godot-jolt/godot-jolt/README.md

 - Linux (x86-64, x86)
 - macOS (x86-64 + Apple Silicon)

-Linux support is limited by the version of glibc present on the system, which must be compatible with the version found in Ubuntu 20.04 (Focal Fossa).
+Note that Linux support is limited by the version of glibc present on the system, which must be compatible with the one found in Ubuntu 20.04 (Focal Fossa).

 ## How do I get started?